 Our Corporate Governance Guidelines, which are available on our website as described above, require that the Board be comprised of a majority of directors who qualify as independent directors under applicable Nasdaq rules, unless we are a "controlled company" as defined by Nasdaq rules.
 As described above, we no longer qualify as a controlled company under applicable Nasdaq rules and therefore our Corporate Governance Guidelines require us to have a majority of independent directors (although the rules of Nasdaq provide a one year transition period).
 The Board has determined that each of our non-employee directors, Timothy T. Yates, Austin A. Adams, Claudius E. Watts IV, Campbell R. Dyer, Marco De Benedetti, Peter J. Clare, Stephen C. Gray, L. William Krause and Thomas J. Manning, is independent under applicable Nasdaq rules.
 The Board has determined that each of Marvin S. Edwards, Jr. and Frank M. Drendel is not independent.
 In making its independence determinations, the Board considered the relationship between our Company and Carlyle, as Carlyle owns approximately 43% of our outstanding common stock.
 Specifically, the Board considered the fact that (i) Messrs.
 Yates, Adams, Watts, Dyer, De Benedetti, Clare, Gray, Krause and Manning serve on our Board as designees of Carlyle pursuant to the terms of the amended and restated stockholders agreement, (ii) Messrs.
 Clare, De Benedetti, Dyer and Watts serve as Managing Directors of Carlyle, (iii) Messrs.
 Gray and Krause serve as Senior Advisors to Carlyle, and (iv) we paid a termination fee of approximately \$20.2 million to Carlyle in 2013 to terminate the management agreement we entered into with Carlyle in 2011 (which termination fee was below the thresholds set forth under the Nasdaq listing rules which might otherwise preclude a finding a director independence).
-The Board considered these matters and the other relationships with these directors and the Company and Carlyle and the Board determined that none of such directors have a relationship which, in the opinion of the Board, would interfere with the exercise of such director's independent judgment in carrying out the responsibilities as a director or otherwise impair such director's independence.
+The Board considered these matters and the other relationships with these directors and the Company and Carlyle and the Board determined that none of such director's have a relationship which, in the op agreement, see below under the heading "Certain Relationships and Related Party Transactions-Amended and Restated Stockholders Agreement."
+A stockholder who wishes to recommend a director candidate for consideration by the Nominating Committee should send such recommendation to our Corporate Secretary at CommScope Holding Company, Inc., 1100 CommScope Place, SE, Hickory, NC 28602, who will then forward it to the committee.
+Any such recommendation should include a description of the candidate's qualifications for board service, the candidate's written consent to be considered for nomination and to serve if nominated and elected, and addresses and telephone numbers for contacting the stockholder and the candidate for more information.
+A stockholder who wishes to nominate an individual as a candidate for election, rather than recommend the individual to the Nominating Committee as a nominee, must comply with the advance notice requirements set forth in our Bylaws.
+See "Stockholder Proposals for the Company's 2016 Annual Meeting" for more information on these procedures.